Power saving for home patients

 - Scroll down to ‘Submit’ and click.

-- A graph will appear, showing the raw monthly insolation data for your location (eg: Geelong) in kWhr/m2/day.
+- A graph will appear, showing the raw monthly insolation data for your location (eg: Geelong) in kWh/m2/day.

 - The average kWh/m2/day is calculated (Geelong = 6 kWh/m2/day).

-This means that each m2 of panel will generate ~6 kWh/day power.
-NEXT…
+- Thus, each m2 of panel will generate ~6 kWh/day power.

 - The ‘generative efficiency’ will be automatically determined.